 }

-We use initialization on the beginning of the loop and it serves the purpose of initializing the variable with a value.
+We use initialization at the beginning of the loop and it serves the purpose of initializing the variable with a value.
 The condition is used to determine when the loop is completed.
 Progression is a part in which we increment or decrement our variable initialized in the initialization part.
 The body consists of all the expressions we need to execute as long as the condition is true.

 It is important to know that the order of execution is: Initialization, Condition, Loop Body, Progression.